nut-tree/nut.js/README.md

 It allows for native UI interactions via keyboard and / or mouse, but additionally gives you the possibility to navigate the screen based on image matching.

+# Examples

+[nut-tree/trailmix](https://github.com/nut-tree/trailmix) contains a set of ready to use examples which demo the usage ot nut.js.

+# Modules

+This list gives an overview on currently implemented and planned functionality.
+It's work in progress and will undergo constant modification.

+## Clipboard

+- [x] Copy text to clipboard
+- [x] Paste text from clipboard

+## Keyboard

+- [x] Support for standard US keyboard layout
+- [x] Support for German special characters

+## Mouse

+- [x] Support for mouse movement
+- [x] Support for mouse scroll
+- [x] Configurable movement speed
+- [x] Mouse drag

+## Process

+- [ ] Retrieve the region of a process window

+## Screen

+- [x] findOnScreen
+- [x] waitFor
+- [x] Hooks to trigger actions based on images
+- [x] Highlighting screen regions

+## Integration

+- [x] Jest
+- [x] Electron

 # Sample

 The following snippet shows a valid `nut.js` example (on macOS)